AigozhiyevB/twitter-nlp/README.md

-# Example Sentiment Analysis with TensorFlow
+# Example Sentiment Analysis with TensorFlow, LogisticRegression and CatBoost

 This is an example project for sentiment analysis using TensorFlow.
 Sentiment analysis is the process of determining the sentiment or emotional tone of text, identifying whether it is positive, negative, neutral or irrelivant.